MoonPoet/xaprb-src/content/blog/2007/introducing-mysql-deadlock-logger.md

 ### How to view the latest deadlock

-Because I have my database connection parameters in my .my.cnf file, I can run the deadlock logger with just the &#8211;print option and see a compact summary of the latest deadlock:
+Because I have my database connection parameters in my .my.cnf file, I can run the deadlock logger with just the `--print` option and see a compact summary of the latest deadlock:

 ```
 $ mysql-deadlock-logger --print